black-sheep-dev/harbour-mlsmanager/README.md

 All of this is only intended as a temporary solution until Jolla presents an alternative.

-## Development Status
-The main functionallity is given (I hope) but code is a bit hacky at the moment and needs improvement.

 ## Repository
 The repository is available at this address: \
 [https://mls-offline-repo.nubecula.org/](https://mls-offline-repo.nubecula.org/)